Leroy Petry: Post-military activities

 Before he retired, Petry stated his intention to spend more time with family, and to further his education.
 On Veterans Day 2014, Petry was featured on The Concert for Valor.
 In January 2015, Master Sergeant Jose Rodela and Petry attended the All-American Bowl in San Antonio.
 In April 2015, Corporal Kyle Carpenter, and Petry, returned to Afghanistan where both addressed deployed service members.
 As part of paying tribute to Missing in Action/Prisoners of War, Petry completed a 10-day cross country Run For The Wall in May 2015.
 In 2015 and 2016, fellow Medal of Honor recipients Meyer, and Clint Romesha, and Petry became involved in the movie Range 15.
 In 2017, Petry was inducted into the Ranger Hall of Fame at Fort Benning.
 During the 2016 United States presidential election, Petry endorsed the candidacy of Jeb Bush, then Donald Trump.
 Working with non-profit organisations, Petry has escorted wounded veterans to return to Afghanistan, for Operation Proper Exit, more than a dozen times.
 Along with fellow Medal of Honor recipient Florent Groberg, Petry works for a consulting company, Mission 6 Zero.

 Petry has become an advocate for behavioral medicine.
-In addition to all these activities, Petry has become a prolific speaker; he has spoken at College of William & Mary, University of South Florida, Minneapolis, Kabul, Fairbanks, Virginia Tech, and Montana State University.
+In addition to all these activities, Petry has become a prolific speaker; he has spoken at the College of William & Mary, University of South Florida, Minneapolis, Kabul, Fairbanks, Virginia Tech, and Montana State University.

 In a February 2020 guest appearance on Fox and Friends, MSG Petry stated, that Army LTC Alexander Vindman "couldn't be trusted" during Ranger School, and also stated that Vindman's peers took measures toward an attempt to have him removed from training.
 Petry went on to accuse Vindman of "spotlighting", a term used to describe casting of oneself in an exceptionally positive light by highlighting oneself as a hero.